0xRoqeeb/writeups/cicada/cicada.md

 ```

-Notably, the SeBackupPrivilege and SeRestorePrivilege were enabled, which can often be leveraged for privilege escalation.

 SeBackupPrivilege

 The SeBackupPrivilege allows a user to bypass file security permissions when backing up files.
 This means that the user can read files and directories regardless of the permissions set on them.
 This privilege is typically granted to backup operators and can be exploited for privilege escalation, as it enables access to sensitive files that would otherwise be restricted.